 A continuation of CS 325.
 Concentration on the design of a large scale database system, current special hardware and software, and the role of a DBMS in an organization.
 Prerequisite: CS 325.
-Offered in the spring semester of even years.
+Offered in the spring semester of even years when demand warrants.